Geladen/algorand-games-platform/README.md

   3. Implement platform-game interaction
   4. Implement a second game (Rock-Paper-Scissors)
   6. Develop a loyalty system based on the earned points
-  7. Implement a third game (BlackJack)
+  7. Implement a second game (BlackJack)

 # Smart Contract Specifications